Jimmy Clabots: Career

 In 2000 he became a model.
 In 2008 Clabots started his career as an actor in the comedy film Another Gay Sequel: Gays Gone Wild!.
 In 2011 he starred in Showtime's Gigolos, showing male escorts in Las Vegas, but left the show in 2012 when he retired from escorting.

 Personal life

 Clabots is of Cuban and Spanish descent.
+He’s second cousins with Miami Mayor Francis Suarez, and West Virginia State Representative Alex Mooney.